 "Close your eyes for a moment, and I will show you something."

 "Now shrink the trunk," the voice said.
-"And do not be afraid."
+"Don't be afraid."

-Harry slowly raised his wand as he opened his eyes, and did so.
+Harry raised his wand and did so.
 He expected Aurors coming and taking him to the Ministry for doing magic but… nothing happened.
 He picked up the trunk with a blink of his eyes and put it in his pocket.
 He took a look at himself in the mirror and gasped.

 "No crazier than anyone else," the voice replied.

 Harry Potter walked out from Private Drive for the last time in his life.

 He took the opposite to the Night Bus, the Day Bus, to London.
 He sat on one of the seats (thank Merlin for normal seats!) and looked out the window.
 He had no idea what he was doing, why he was doing this and what was going to happen.
 All he knew was that his heart felt much lighter than it ever had before.

 "I will take care of you," the voice said.